SPACES STILL AVAILABLE FOR 2017!

 Cancellation and Refund Policy:

--Between March 1st and April 10th: Application fee non-refundable.
-The remaining balance is refundable.
+• Between April 1 and May 15: Application fee non-refundable.
+The balance is refundable.

 European students should bring an EHIC card with them.

 ArchaeoSpain reserves the right to refuse an applicant’s selection.
 This is a rare occurrence and is most likely due to a person’s inability to meet health requirements or in the interest of group compatibility.
 Once in the field, the program director and ArchaeoSpain reserve the right to send a student away from the program should that person’s behaviour compromise the safety, research objectives and general performance of the group, or violate Spanish laws, regulations or customs.

 Mallorca is an island full of history and our group will take advantage of all the prehistoric and medieval sites of interest.